Cigar Taxation

 In addition, a federal tax is imposed on large and little cigars that needs to be calculated.

-Legislation and Sales Tax
+Legislation and sales tax

 Crucial details about cigars like definitions, tax rates, and other details are found in state statutes however those are subject to change.
 If legislation changes, so do necessary excise tax calculations within those jurisdictions, which is why tax teams must stay up to date on the most current state statute.